sodadata/docs/soda-cl/anomaly-detection.md

 ## Define an anomaly detection check

-The following basic examples demonstrate how to use the anomaly detection with numeric metrics.
-You can use any [numeric]({% link soda-cl/numeric-metrics.md %}), [missing]({% link soda-cl/missing-metrics.md %}), or [validity]({% link soda-cl/validity-metrics.md %}).
+The following basic examples demonstrate how to use the anomaly detection with a few metrics.
+You can use any [numeric]({% link soda-cl/numeric-metrics.md %}), [missing]({% link soda-cl/missing-metrics.md %}), or [validity]({% link soda-cl/validity-metrics.md %}) metrics with an anomaly detection check.
 The first example simply detects anomalies in `row_count` measurements for the dataset over time, while the second identifies anomalies in the calculated average of values in the `order_price` column.
 {% include code-header.html %}
 ```yaml
 checks for dim_customer: